advanced4/covid19-predict/README.md

 where the first column is simply an incrementing integer, the second column is the total confirmed cases, and the third column is the date

+I used Python 3.8.2 for this.
+Main requirements are sklearn, pandas, statsmodels, and matplotlib

 ## Settings

 Settings are directly in the *.py file, at the top